richchapler/AzureSolutionsDocumentation/docs/wip/DataFactory_SSIS.md

 ### Post‑Migration Considerations

-- Update connection managers or environment references to use Azure resources
+- Update connection managers or environment references to use Azure s
 - Test migrated packages using SSMS or via the Azure‑SSIS Integration Runtime
 - Document any configuration changes or issues encountered during migration